 Sillitoe loves maps

-In August 2011, Ramsay Wood meets and talks with Alan Silitoe and wrote : Sillitoe loves maps.
+In August 2011, Ramsay Wood met and talked with Alan Sillitoe and wrote: Sillitoe loves maps.
 He regards them the way some people regard beautiful paintings.

 A huge map of Russia dominates one wall of his writing room; on a table lies a foot-high stack of opened maps from other parts of the world, and packed on a shelf above are innumerable road and street maps from Spain, France, England, Morocco, Russia, Algeria, to name but a few.

-In David’s bedroom there hangs a framed early map poem entitled “Astronautic Research Centre” at the top and captioned “Special Syldavian Survey Sheet Seven: Sillitoes” at the bottom.
-Cities, towns, villages, airports, swamps, roads and train lines are accounted for in this bird’s-eye view around an imaginary launch pad.
+In David’s bedroom, there hangs a framed early map poem entitled “Astronautic Research Centre” at the top and captioned “Special Syldavian Survey Sheet Seven: Sillitoes” at the bottom.
+Cities, towns, villages, airports, swamps, roads and train lines are accounted for in this bird’s-eye view of an imaginary launch pad.

-An extension of his love of maps is a keen interest in the martial arts.
-Strategy, tactics, and military history – these are subjects Sillitoe has studied since long before he was published.
-Frank Dawley in Tree on Fire fights in the Algerian War on the side of the F.L.N.
+An extension of his love of maps is a keen interest in martial arts.
+Strategy, tactics, and military history – are subjects Sillitoe has studied long before he was published.
+Frank Dawley in Tree on Firefights in the Algerian War on the side of the F.L.N.
 The desperate struggles for survival of Dawley and his band of guerrilla comrades take place in the harsh climate of the Sahara and under battle conditions that are portrayed with a blend of brutal realism and poetic imagery.

 Daleski,H.M.
 "Alan Sillitoe : The Novelist as Map-Maker" In Essays on the contemporary British Novel, ed.
 Hedwig Bock and Albert Wertheim.
 Munich: Max Huber Verlag, 1986.
 Describes Sillitoe’s use of maps in his life and his fiction.

-We offer a group of maps owned by Alan Silitoe, all with his signature.
+We offer a group of maps owned by Alan Sillitoe, all with his signature.